thomastskng/Stats-Project/README.md

 1. [Nonlinear mixed effect model](https://github.com/thomastskng/Stats-Project/tree/master/Nonlinear-Regressions-and-mixed-effects-models)
 ----------------------------------
 I worked on developing a mixed effect model for a sensor device, which was created by Silicon Valley engineers and manufactured by companies in Asia.
+The **non-linear mixed effect model** is in [here](https://github.com/thomastskng/Stats-Project/tree/master/Nonlinear-Regressions-and-mixed-effects-models/report3).
+The project is **still in progress**.

 2. [Netflow Traffic Flow Data Analysis](https://github.com/thomastskng/Stats-Project/tree/master/master-thesis)
 ---------------------------------------